 Claire is Pro Vice-Chancellor (Education Enhancement) at ARU.
 In this role, she leads work on curriculum development and enhancement, academic quality, student achievement, and the student experience across a wide range of courses, disciplines and delivery modes.
 She is passionate about the power of education to positively transform people's lives.

 Claire read Natural Sciences at Cambridge University, progressing to the MSc in Biochemistry and then a PhD in the field of epigenetics and transcriptional control at the Gurdon Institute.
 She completed a postdoctoral Research Associateship at the Hutchison/MRC Research Centre, focussing on the genetics and genomics of breast cancer, and joined Anglia Ruskin University in 2013.

-Alongside her educational leadership and research work, Claire has taught for 15 years at the University of Cambridge, supervising undergraduates in the Biological Natural Sciences Tripos, directing final-year project students in the Department of Pathology, and acting as a Director of Studies for Magdalene College.
+Alongside her educational leadership and research work, Claire has taught for over 15 years at the University of Cambridge, supervising undergraduates in the Biological Natural Sciences Tripos and acting as a Director of Studies for Magdalene College.